Exploring Blockchain Interoperability: Frameworks, Use Cases, and Future Challenges: Use Case Scenario: Supply Chain

 \section{Use Case Scenario: Supply Chain}

 Understanding the practical benefits of interoperability solutions requires examining real-world scenarios where such platforms provide transformative value.
-This section elaborately demonstrates the supply chain use case to illustrate how leveraging the capabilities of interoperable blockchains can overcome traditional bottlenecks and unlock new possibilities in decentralized ecosystems.
-The survey [4], while discussing interoperability, indicated that Cosmos and Ark can link up to two diverse blockchains.
-This limitation becomes apparent in scenarios involving more than two heterogeneous platforms, while Polkadot is recognized as capable of managing multiple heterogeneous blockchains effectively.
-Having discussed Polkadot and its architecture in section~\ref{sec: polkadot}, we shall consider a concrete scenario that illustrates the benefit of using parachains over standalone blockchains and elaborate on the various possibilities Polkadot provides to make interoperability possible.
+This section presents a supply chain use case to illustrate how leveraging the capabilities of interoperable blockchains can overcome traditional bottlenecks and unlock new possibilities in decentralised ecosystems.
+The purpose of this case study is to illustrate how interoperable blockchain architectures can support interactions among multiple heterogeneous systems.
+This case study is conceptual in nature and is intended to demonstrate architectural feasibility rather than provide an empirical performance evaluation.
+Although no prototype implementation or quantitative benchmarking was conducted, the scenario highlights how interoperability mechanisms can coordinate multi-entity interactions in complex environments.
+The survey \cite{ACM_survey_1} indicates that Cosmos and Ark are typically limited to linking a small number of heterogeneous blockchains, whereas Polkadot supports multiple heterogeneous chains through its relay chain architecture.
+This makes Polkadot suitable for illustrating complex multi-stakeholder scenarios, such as supply chain ecosystems \cite{usecase_1}.
+Having discussed Polkadot and its architecture in Section ~\ref{sec: polkadot}, we consider a concrete scenario that illustrates the benefit of using parachains over standalone blockchains and detail the various possibilities Polkadot provides to make interoperability possible.